rh-openshift-ansible-better-together/ops-track/README.md

 ### 0: Preparation

 Each workshop participant is provisioned their own OpenShift Container Platform 4 cluster.
-Each cluster contains three master node, one infrastructure node, one application node, and one bastion host.
+Each cluster contains three master nodes, one  worker node, and one bastion host.
 You will be working from the bastion host to complete today's lab.

 You'll need to claim your OpenShift cluster using our [cluster assignment tool](https://red.ht/2JK4yYh).
 Once you get to the cluster assignment tool, you'll need two pieces of information:

- ##TODO Update short url for next lab once provisioned
+[//]: #TODO Update short url for next lab once provisioned

-* Lab Code: `Better Together (<INSERT CITY CODE HERE>) - Ops Track`
+* Lab Code: `Better Together (<INSERT CITY CODE HERE>) - Ops Track` [//]: Remember to replace city
 * Activation Key: `ansible+openshift`

 Once you enter the information into the cluster assignment tool, you'll receive a few pieces of information.
 It is important to keep this window open during the workshop.
 The first (and one of the most important) pieces of information you will receive is a "GUID" in the format `btws-<4_RANDOM_CHARACTERS>` (for example, `btws-j1e2`).
 It is important to keep this GUID handy for the rest of the lab.